A Stress Induced Source of Phonon Bursts and Quasiparticle Poisoning: Results and Discussion

 To demonstrate the plausibility of film stresses as a source of background events, we briefly sketch the physics of an aluminium film that becomes stressed when cooling from room temperature to close to absolute zero.
-Relative to a silicon substrate, aluminium will contract by a factor of about 4$\times$10$^{-3}$~\cite{AluminuimProperties}, yielding an energy density of $\sim 5$ MeV/$\mu m^3$.
-Given the 600 nm aluminium film thickness , the stress energy per unit area is of order 35 meV/\AA$^2$ at the Al/Si interface.
-This is comparable to the 40--100 meV/\AA$^2$ fracture energy density thresholds reported in Ref.~\cite{AlSiInterfaceEnergies}, suggesting that film microfractures via this mechanism are plausible.
+Relative to a silicon substrate, aluminium will biaxially contract by a factor of about $4\times10^{-3}$ \cite{AluminuimProperties}, yielding a stress in the film of around 480 MPa.
+This is in excess of the yield stresses measured in similar aluminuim thin films \cite{Jou1993}, and will likely result in intermittent fast yielding events even at low temperatures \cite{JumplikeDeformation}.
+Other metal films, including tungsten, which although stronger than aluminium contract less at cryogenic temperatures, are additional candidates for excess event sources.